OUR AFFLICTIONS HAVE A PURPOSE

 Many of us may be successful in where we are right now but deep within, we are in a secret battle that God only knows.

-Naaman had managed to hide his afflictions by his prestige and popularity.
+Naaman had managed to hide his afflictions through his prestige and popularity.

-He had able to hide his conditions behind the helmet and armour that he wore.
+He had able to hide his conditions behind the helmet and armor that he wore.

 How do we hide our problem?
-Many of us also put an icing on our situations to hide the real truth of our conditions.
+Many of us also put the icing on our situations to hide the real truth of our conditions.

 But we cannot hide it for long.

-We may get envy with our boss because they seem to be well off, wealthy and powerful.
+We may get envious of our bosses because they seem to be well off, wealthy and powerful.
 But we don’t know of their inner struggles.
 They may be driving the most expensive car and living in an elegant house but they are suicidal.
 They may be four months behind on their mortgage.